-The total pension liability and total OPEB liability as of September 30, 2022 are based on the results of an actuarial valuation as of September 30, 2021 and rolled forward.
+The total pension liability and total OPEB liability as of September 30, 2023 are based on the results of an actuarial valuation as of September 30, 2022 and rolled forward.
 The total pension liability and OPEB liability were determined using the following actuarial assumptions:

-Actuarial cost method Investment rate of return - Pension Investment rate of return - OPEB Salary increases 6.00% 6.00% 2.75% - 11.55% Entry age normal Net of investment expenses based on the groups Net of investment expenses based on the groups Including wage inflation of 2.75% Health care cost trend rate - OPEB 5.25% - 7.75% Year 1 graded to 3.5% in year 15, 3.0% in year 120 Mortality basis RP-2014 Male and Female Employee Annuitant Mortality tables, scaled 100% (retirees: 82% for males and 78% for females) and adjusted for mortality improvements using projection scale MP-2017 from 2006 Cost of living pension adjustments 3.00% Annual noncompounded for MIP members
+Actuarial cost method Entry age normal Investment rate of return - Pension 6.00% Net of investment expenses based on the groups Investment rate of return - OPEB 6.00% Net of investment expenses based on the groups Salary increases 2.75% - 11.55% Including wage inflation of 2.75 percent Health care cost trend rate - OPEB 6.25% - 7.50% Year 1 graded to 3.5 percent in year 15 Mortality basis PubT-2010 Male and Female Employee Mortality Tables, scaled 100 percent (retirees: 116 percent for males and 116 percent for females) and adjusted for mortality improvements using projection scale MP-2021 from 2010.
+Cost of living pension adjustments 3.00% Annual noncompounded for MIP members

-Assumption changes as a result of an experience study for the periods from 2012 to 2017 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2018 valuation.
+Assumption changes as a result of an experience study for the periods from 2017 through 2022 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2023 valuation.